alibaba/PhotonLibOS/README.md

 Note:
 - The Streaming client is to measure echo server performance when handling high throughput.
 We will set up 4 client processes, and each of them will create only one connection.
-Send coroutine and recv coroutine are running loops separately.
+Send coroutine and recv coroutine are running their loops separately.
 - The Ping-pong client is to measure echo server performance when handling large amounts of connections.
 We will set up 10 client processes, and each of them will create 100 connections.
-Within a single connection, recv has to be invoked after send.
+For a single connection, it has to send before recv.
 - Server and client are all cloud VMs, 64Core 128GB, Intel Platinum CPU 2.70GHz.
 Kernel version is 5.15.
 The network bandwidth (unilateral) is 32Gb.
 - This test was only meant to compare per-core QPS, so we limited the thread number to 1, for instance, set GOMAXPROCS=1.